Alexis Hatto | 14/06/2017 | London, UK

 In South Sumatra, we are working to increase connectivity between crucial tiger habitats, now too small to support viable populations on their own.
 Part of a much larger landscape level project, KELOLA Sendang aims to facilitate and support government, the private sector and local communities to pilot a sustainable landscape management partnership model, potentially replicable across other areas in Indonesia and beyond.

-ZSL’s SPOTT initiative aims to assess key palm oil and timber, pulp and paper producers, some of which operating in the Sembilang-Dangku landscape on their commitments to environmental and social best practice.
+ZSL’s SPOTT initiative aims to assess key palm oil and timber and pulp producers, some of which operating in the Sembilang-Dangku landscape on their commitments to environmental and social best practice.
 Expansion of oil palm and pulpwood plantations was responsible for nearly two-thirds of the destruction of tiger habitat in Sumatra from 2009 to 2011, so engaging with these companies is crucial to ensure populations are protected.

 Following the RSPO European meeting in London, the SPOTT team recently invited delegates to an evening reception at our Tiger Territory exhibit at ZSL London Zoo.
 The event highlighted the importance of our conservation work with tigers and the palm oil industry, including a corporate perspective from Petra Meekers, Director of CSR and Sustainable Development for Musim Mas Group – a key palm oil producer assessed on SPOTT and operating in the KELOLA Sendang landscape.
 Petra reflected on the collaborative approach between ZSL and Musim Mas, emphasising the necessity of close consultation with multiple stakeholders.